2025 Step Up KEYNOTE SPEAKERS

 Discover more about her work here: www.clippings.me/users/amirabarger

 His experience spans the federal government, K12 and higher education, global corporations, and small nonprofits, reflecting his comprehensive and adaptable approach to various organizational needs.
-Mr. Harris is a planner, strategist, facilitator, and skilled communicator, focusing on the intent and impact of DEIA principles in workplace practices.
-His ability to guide organizations through small and large organizational transitions has made him a sought-after consultant for strategic planning and implementation of short- to long-range DEIA goals.
+Mr. Harris is a planner, strategist, facilitator, and skilled communicator, focusing on the intent and impact of inclusive principles in workplace practices.
+His ability to guide organizations through small and large organizational transitions has made him a sought-after consultant for strategic planning and implementation of short- to long-range financial and human capital goals.

-Grant's passion for DEIA is more than professional; it's personal.
-Living with a disability, he recognizes the power of inclusion and the importance of equipping others with the tools to overcome obstacles.
-Embracing a #WeNotMe philosophy, his journey is a testament to the unifying force of DEIA, enriching lives and creating a sense of belonging for all.
+Grant's passion for diversity and inclusion is more than professional; it's personal.
+As an autistic person, he recognizes the power of inclusion and the importance of equipping organizations with the tools to overcome obstacles to achieving inclusive excellence.
+Embracing a #WeNotMe philosophy, his journey is a testament to the unifying force of neurodiversity, enriching lives and creating a stronger bottom line for businesses.

 Grant holds a BA in Psychology from the Virginia Military Institute, an MBA in Organizational Psychology & Development from the American Intercontinental University, and a Post Master’s Certificate in Educational Leadership & Administration from George Washington University.
 He is a Certified Diversity Executive (CDE®) by the Institute of Diversity Certification, Diversity Management certified by the Management and Strategy Institute, and Pixel 360 Leadership Assessment certified by Pixel Leadership Group.